zekiunal/vault/README.md

 Az önce Vault mimarisine kısa bir genel bakış yaptık.
 Sistemlerin her biri için daha ayrıntılı konuşabiliriz.

-This has been a brief high-level overview of the architecture of "thesVaultt".
-There are more details available for each of the sub-systems.

 Diğer ayrıntılar için, kaynak kodu inceleyebilir, IRC'ye sorabilir veya posta listesine ulaşabilirsiniz.